KfW 270 Solar Loan in 2026: Rates from 3.75%, Up to EUR 150 Million

 Sample Calculation: 10 kWp System with KfW 270

 Here is a realistic example of what financing a typical residential solar system looks like with KfW 270.
-This calculation uses verified March 2026 rates and costs.
+This calculation uses rates verified as of 28 May 2026 and current 2026 costs.
 For a broader comparison of financing options, see our ECB interest rates analysis.

 Assumptions